 There are two human immunodeficiency viruses:

 Infection with HIV-1 is by far more common than infection with HIV-2 in almost all geographic areas.
-Both progressively destroy certain types of white blood cells called lymphocytes, which are an important part of the body's immune defenses.
+Both progressively destroy certain types of white blood cells called lymphocytes Lymphocytes One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more , which are an important part of the body's immune defenses.
 When these lymphocytes are destroyed, the body becomes susceptible to attack by many other infectious organisms.
 Many of the symptoms and complications of HIV infection, including death, are the result of these other infections and not of the HIV infection itself.
 HIV infection may lead to various troublesome infections with organisms that do not ordinarily infect healthy people.
 These are called opportunistic infections because they take advantage of a weakened immune system.
-Opportunistic infections may result from viruses, parasites, fungi, and, unlike in adults, sometimes bacteria.
+Opportunistic infections may result from viruses, parasites, fungi, and, perhaps more often than in adults, sometimes bacteria.

 Acquired immunodeficiency syndrome (AIDS) is the most severe form of HIV infection.
 A child with HIV infection is considered to have AIDS when at least one complicating illness develops or when there is a significant decline in the body's ability to defend itself from infection.